normhcho/AvivoDemographics/Avivo_Demo_Markdown.md

 Avivo Demographics Markdown File
 =====================================

-The purpose of this is provide some basic demographic data that was presented to Avivo on March 12,2018.
+The purpose of this is provide some basic demographic data that was presented to Avivo on March 12,2018 and incorporates the changes, most notably a distinict 18 to 26 age group, from that meeting

 The sources are the custom made demographics data and the discharge portion of the Daanes file.
 For the demographics data, I calculated age at time of the discharge.
 For race, I broke out the original race column and created 4 separate columns to make the data tidy (one variable per column).
 Please not that these are the number of unique patients as identified by Client.Number.
 Because there are clients with multiple visits, the number of patients is smaller than the number of visits.

 Contents include:

 * Previewing the data

 * Counts by sex, primary race (race), and age grouping (age)